btnguyenPersonal/classnotesS2021/coms352/352notes1.md

 ## Support for Concurrent Access

 xv6 uses a lock for each file so only one process can be accessing a file at one time

+## File System Metadata

+inodes - contains information about a particular file

+data bitmap - stored which blocks are free/used in the data region

+inode bitmap - stores which blocks are free/used in the metadata region

+super block - contains information about the file system

+## Basic Performance Improvements

+Caching - holds the popular blocks to decrease number of reads/writes

+first file system was complete trash

+## Consequence of Fragmentation

+Block based allocation means files can become spread out over the disk

+Best performance is when files are written to contiguous memory

+## Cylinder Group

+Cylinder is a stack of tracks near to each other on the drive

+## Block groups

+Block groups are consecutive portions of the disk's address space

+## Berkeley Fast File System (FFS)

+Principle: _keep related stuff together_

+Two heuristics to improve performance:

+- Try to allocate data blocks for a file in the same block group as the files inode

+- Try to locate files that are together in a directory in the same block group

+## Path locality

+FFS heuristics are based on another form of locality

+Path Locality - consecutive file accesses are likely to be two file paths that are near to each other

+## Large File Exception

+Large file will completely fill block group, preventing files in same directory being in same group